Kintu: Narrative

-Other versions

-In The Quest for Kintu and the Search for Peace
+Variations

+Roscoe and Kaggwa

 In the early 1900s, two similar oral traditions of the Kintu creation myth were recorded and published.
-One oral tradition recorded by John Roscoe differs from other myths in that Kintu was said to have been seduced by Nnambi into going with her to the sky.
+One oral tradition recorded by John Roscoe differs from other versions in that Kintu was said to have been seduced by Nnambi into going with her to the sky.
 In addition, after completing the trials Ggulu tasked him with, he was given permission to marry Nnambi and returned to Uganda with various livestock and one plantation stalk to begin life on Earth.
 Furthermore, in this version Kintu was the one to try to capture Walumbe, not Kayiikuuzi.

 The other oral tradition recorded by Sir Apolo Kaggwa differed from other Kintu creation myths in that it focused more on the contributions that Kintu had on the political aspects of Buganda.
 According to this oral tradition, Kintu formed the political and geographical foundations of the nation by setting the physical boundaries of the nation, founding the capital, and creating the first form of politics in Baganda society through royal hierarchy.

-In The Oral Tradition of Baganda of Uganda
+Kizza

-Kintu is also present in The Oral Tradition of Baganda of Uganda.
-However, in this version of the Kintu creation myth, the importance of the story is placed upon Nambi; in the beginning of the myth, it is Nambi who falls in love with Kintu upon their first meeting in Baganda and convinces Kintu to seek approval from her father in order to get her hand in marriage.
+Kintu is also presented in Kizza's 2011 The Oral Tradition of Baganda of Uganda.
+In this version of the Kintu creation myth, the importance of the story is placed upon Nambi; in the beginning of the myth, it is Nambi who falls in love with Kintu upon their first meeting in Baganda and convinces Kintu to seek approval from her father in order to get her hand in marriage.
 For this reason, Kintu's worthiness was tested by Nambi's father Ggulu through a series of trials over the course of four days.
 From this point, this version of the oral tradition differs from others in that Ggulu instructed Nambi to take one female and one male of each living thing in order to begin life on Earth.
 Ggulu also warned her not to forget anything while packing because she would never be able to return to the sky in fear that her mischievous brother Walumbe would follow them to Earth and bring hardships upon them.

-Kintu as a historical figure

-The name Kintu, meaning "thing" in Bantu, is commonly attached to the name Muntu, who was the legendary figure who founded the Gisu and Bukusu tribes.
-Kintu is believed to originate from the east, west, and north bringing with him the first materials to begin life on earth.
-These materials consisted of millet, cattle, and bananas.